reinterpretcat/local_assist/README.md

 ## Key Features

 - Integration with Ollama for local LLM hosting
-- Chat history: saving and loading
+- Chat history: saving and loading to the file
 - Text-to-Speech (TTS) for AI responses
 - Speech-to-Text (STT) for voice input
+- Code editor with ability to run code (python/rust)
 - A very naive RAG (Retrieval-Augmented Generation) support for chatting about your documents
 - Customizable system prompts and LLM settings (per chat)
 - Custom themes support
-- Basic markdown support
+- Basic markdown rendering support and syntax highlighting

 ## Installation